rglanz/FalseMonoColor/readme.md

 >
 >python [your/directory/here]/FalseMonoColor/startup.py

-and save it as 'fmc.sh' in your User folder.
+and save it as 'fmc' (no extension, use 'touch' in terminal if necessary) in your User folder.
 Change [your/directory/here] to the directory containing FalseMonoColor.

-Run the command ```chmod u+x fmc.sh``` in terminal.
+Run the command ```chmod u+x fmc``` in terminal.

 From now on, you can launch the GUI by simply typing ```./fmc``` into your terminal.